Refinished Vintage Dresser with Mirror

 Here are some after pictures…

-This refinished dresser with waterfall mirror has been SOLD.
+This refinished vintage dresser with mirror has been SOLD.

 I appreciate your business.